yuweisung/traceable-homework/README.md

 From postman.com, [download](https://www.postman.com/downloads/) and install postman on your desktop.

 ## Install traceable platform agent (helm)
 1. Create an agent token on traceable and set the environment variables.
+If you want to protect a specific namespace, you can specify NAMESPACE env variable.
+In this case, it is 'crapi'.
 ![image](images/traceable-token.png)
 ```
 export TOKEN=xxxxxxxxxx
 export ENV=YUWEI_SUNG
 export ENDPOINT=api.us1.traceable.ai
+export NAMESPACE=crapi
 ```
 2. Deploy traceable platform agent
 Note that if you choose istio sidecar, you just need to install TPA deployment.